moloewe-leuphana/moloewe-leuphana.github.io/docs/workflow.md

 Please send a request for a user account to **moloewe@leuphana.de** and state your research project or course.
 User accounts for workshop participants will be provided the day of the workshop session.

-You will also receive a user account for the MoLöwe campus site.
+You will also receive a user account for the **MoLöwe campus site**.
 For information on how to use MoLöwe on campus, see chapters "Local vs. Server version" and "Working on Campus" of the MoLöwe Booklet.

-:::info While you wait for your user account, please continue with the following two subchapters.
+:::info While you wait for your user account, please read chapter [**Defining Your Workshop Goals**](docs/getting-started/goals.md).
 :::

----

-### Define your Workshop Goal(s)

-Due to MoLöwes unique setup and wide range of capabilities, you can achieve a variety of goals with your workshop.
-It is important to define your workshop goal(s) before starting a project.
-Please see section "Why MoLöwe?" on the <a href="https://moloewe-leuphana.github.io/">**main page**</a> for inspiration.

 ### Start your Workshop Plan

 Once you've defined your workshop goal(s), it is time to start your workshop plan.
 With five monitors, each having a respective tablet, it is easy to lose track of your content.
-A storyboard will help you plan your content and how you arrange it.
+A workshop plan will help you define your content and how you arrange it.

-A storyboard includes an overview of all the [**slides**](06_glossary.md#slide) in your workshop, with information about their content and other properties such as the respective slide names and the [**tools**](06_glossary.md#tools) you want to use.
+A workshop plan includes an overview of all the [**slides**](glossary.md#slide) in your workshop, with information about their content and other properties such as the respective slide names and the [**tools**](glossary.md#tools) you want to use.

 :::info
 Certain properties like **slide names** and **tools** have not been discussed yet.
-We will discuss these in the course of this workflow after which you can update your Workshop Plan.
+We will discuss these in the course of this workflow after which you can update your workshop plan.
 :::info

-**Here's an example of a storyboard:**
+**Here's an example of a workshop plan:**

 <iframe width="768" height="432" src="https://miro.com/app/board/uXjVP1njcGM=/?share_link_id=59867996560" frameborder="0" scrolling="no" allowfullscreen></iframe>